 Push Notification helps you in sending event or alert to your app users even when they are not logged into app.
 App42 uses GCM (Google Cloud Messaging) to send Push Notification on Android devices.
 You can send push notification from UI console as well as can use APIs to send and schedule Push notification to your app users.You can also send Geo based Push Notification as well.
 App42 also gives you interesting insight about analytics of push messages too.
-Here are the few easy steps to get stated with App42 Android Push Notification using a sample project in a few minutes.
+Here are the few easy steps to get started with an App42 Android Push Notification using a sample project in a few minutes.

 Select your created project and click on APIs option in Google developer console and enable Google Cloud Messaging for Android service.

-Go to AppHQ console and click on Push Notification and select Android Settings in Settings option.
+From AppHQ console click on Push Notification and select Android Settings in Settings option.

 Unzip the downloaded file and import the project in eclipse and add google_play_service as a library.

 The Above snippet will do all the stuff for you seamlessly.
 Once app will get started it will register your app with GCM as well as with App42 platform for push notification usage.
 It uses storeDeviceToken method to register app with App42 server.
 This is only one time activity and will be done when app will be opened.

 Following Permissions and entries are required to integrate Push Notification in your project.
 Sample Android Manifest contains these entries already however if you are integrating in your existing project put these lines in your Manifest too.
 You have to replace <YOUR_APPLICATION_PACKAGE_NAME> with the value of your package name.
-Also, if you are integrating in your project, GCMIntentService must be placed inside application package.
-For example if your application package name is com.abc.myapp, you have to use it in place of <YOUR_APPLICATION_PACKAGE_NAME> defined in below Manifest and also put GCMIntentService under com.abc.myapp package in your source.
+For example if your application package name is com.abc.myapp, you have to use it in place of <YOUR_APPLICATION_PACKAGE_NAME> defined in below Manifest

 Once your app is registered you are ready to send message to your app user using following code snippet from any App42 SDK (Android/Java/WP etc)